51Degrees/specifications/pipeline-specification/features/data-updates.md

 ## Update polling

-This section making an HTTP request to check for updated data and handling the response.
+This section discusses making an HTTP request to check for updated data and handling the response.

 51Degrees Device Detection data files are supplied by the